BenGilbert98/Interview_Questions/README.md

 ## What is TDD and how have you used it?
 TDD is test driven development and is a process that relies on test cases being produced before the software is fully developed then building the code to satisfy those tests.
 One example where we have used TDD within our learning was for the bread factory task where we had to define functions to make dough, bake dough and run factory.
 Here, TDD was used to make sure that these functions returned their expected values when specific inputs were used.
 After which, the classes and functions were defined.
+The result of this was that the DoD for the task was clearly set out before the code was written, providing a clear specification, allowing the code to be written alot easier.